2019 — 9 speeches

 But interesting times is what we’ve got.

 The planet was in crisis even before COVID-19 came along.
 Now we’re in an even bigger mess.
-The streets are empty, save for joggers and essential workers holding their breaths as they pass.
-Things that we thought impossible a month ago – borders closed; planes grounded; schools shut; mortgages and rents suspended; entire workforces working from home; entire industries collapsing; homeless people being welcomed into fancy hotels; and on and on – are now suddenly done.
+The streets are empty, save for joggers and essential workers holding their breath as they pass.
+Things that we thought impossible a month ago – borders closed; workplaces shut; planes grounded; school online; mortgages and rents suspended; entire industries collapsing; homeless people being welcomed into fancy hotels; and on and on – are now suddenly done.
 The budget surplus we yearned for is now revealed as an absurdity.
-The concept of ‘Monday’ is an absurdity!
+For those of us still in lockdown, the concept of ‘Monday’ is an absurdity!
 We’ve seen the worst of people (sometimes) and the best (often), and we still have a long way to go.

 There is hope.
 It comes in the form of a vaccine, but also community.
 The arts goes online.
 Neighbours connect (and share loo roll).
-Families discover the delights of Skype and Zoom, somehow closer than they were before we retreated into iso.
+Families discover Skype and Zoom (not the same, but not too bad, considering).
 In the streets and online we witness countless acts of kindness.
-Teachers and nurses and childcare workers and shelf-stackers are revealed as the heroes they always were.
+Teachers and nurses and childcare workers and social workers and shelf-stackers and those who knock on doors to ask "are you OK?" are revealed as the heroes they always were.
 We suddenly know – really know – what matters.
-Community sector workers have always known we’re all in this together; now we have the proof.

 A note on COVID-19